 Far from being swallowed up in the vastness of the USA, she was quickly noticed and written about by society writers who saw Ingrid Bergman movie star potential in her, and was chased by Hollywood talent scouts waving contracts.
 All on one holiday.

 Back in Sweden, Hjördis was now an ex-model and media darling, required to settle into her new role as a rich man’s glamorous wife.

 “After Hjördis’ Genberg married the well-known businessman Lieutenant Carl Gustaf Tersmeden, she stopped modelling and instead increasingly appeared in the social life of Stockholm.”
 Husmodern, 1948

 Unsurprisingly, the opportunities dangled before her in the US beckoned, even as she slipped into Stockholm society, dressed in her wonderful new American clothes (fulsomely admired in a country still suffering post-war shortages of high quality materials), and encircled by fascinated party goers as she described her adventures in the Americas.
 Hjördis’ cache of American fashions were also shared with Swedish women’s magazine Vårt Hem: Hjördis Tersmeden: Fashion from America, 1946

-Hjördis was just home long enough to see her friend, the actress Viveca Lindfors, fly from Sweden to New York’s La Guardia airport in April, having just been signed up by Warner Brothers.
+Hjördis was just home long enough to see her friend, the actress Viveca Lindfors, fly to New York’s La Guardia airport in April 1946, having just been signed up by Warner Brothers.